MoHoushmand/mo/_build/html/_sources/quantum_computers/topological_qubits/topological_qubits.md

 V

-In the next few videos we want to introduce you to topological quantum computing.
+In the next we want to introduce topological quantum computing.
 To understand what topological quantum computing is, we first need to introduce you to the basic building blocks which are the so called Majorana fermions or Majorana bound states.